ellysh/video-game-bots/InGameBots/example.md

 Two changed search options are underlined by red color on the screenshot.
 Now you can find a life parameter with the Cheat Engine scanner.

-There is an "offset" column in our charcter's parameters table.
+There is an "offset" column in our character's parameters table.
 Values in this column define a parameter's offset from the beginning of the character's object.
 Now we will discuss, how it is possible to find this object in the process memory.

 ### Object Searching

 Next question is, how our bot will be able to find the correct life parameter in the game's process memory?
-Let us scroll up the memory region with the experience value at the "04FC04A4" address.
+Let us scroll up the memory region with the experience parameter at the "04FC04A4" address.
 You will see the character's name like it was happened in my case:

 ![Character's Object Head](memory-object-head.png)

-It is equals to the "Kain" string.
+These four underscored bytes are equal to the "Kain" string.
 [String](https://en.wikipedia.org/wiki/String_%28computer_science%29#Null-terminated) values have not a reversed byte order on the little-endian platform unlike the integers.
 The reason is strings have the same internal structure as simple byte arrays in a common case.

 You can see that the memory block above the character's name value is zeroed.
 Now we start to make assumptions and to check them.
 Let us assume that the character's name is stored close to the upper bound of the character's object.
 How we can check this assumption?
 We can use OllyDbg debugger to make a breakpoint on the memory address, where the character's name is stored.
 When the game application will try to read or to write this memory, the application will be stopped by the breakpoint.
 Then we can investigate an application code on the breakpoint.
-It is probably that we will find an indication of the object's bound.
+It is probably that we will find a some kind of indication of the object's bound.

 This is an algorithm of this investigation: